PEP 599 – The manylinux2014 Platform Tag

 June 30th, 2024.
 1

-pattern has a number of advantages that motivate
+The manylinuxYYYY pattern has a number of advantages that motivate

 continuing with the current status quo: